 A round trampoline, on the other hand, is a better choice for recreational purposes only.
 From kids jumping happily in the backyard to seniors bouncing for a more effective exercise, this shape is the right choice.

 This is why fitness trampolines, or rebounders, are all round-shaped.
-It helps keep you to do your exercises in the middle of the trampoline.
+It helps you to do your exercises in the middle of the trampoline.

 In general, a round trampoline is a cheaper than a rectangle.
 That is if we take into account trampolines of the same size and almost the same design.